shoggoth/ExplodeFight/README.md

 exp/spawner

 ## Current Tasks
-- Brng in the spawner resources and demo code from the Royal Flush codebase a few commits ago.
+- Experiment with the entities and agents a little bit.

 ### DONE
+- Bring in the spawner resources and demo code from the Royal Flush codebase a few commits ago.

 ## Next Tasks